wpfleger96/Calculator/README.md

     your tests.
 They will be beneficial in helping you debug your code.

- 5. Ensure that your code is properly documented using inline comments as neccessary.
+ 5. Ensure that your code is properly documented using inline comments as necessary.
 In general, you should describe in regular terms what it is the code that you are writing is doing.
 A small example of such comments can be seen in the <code>createAndShowGUI</code> method in the  <code>Calculator</code>
     class.
 Please note that you do not need to write JavaDoc comments for the